CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 Automatically unlocking LUKS with your TPM lets you have full disk encryption without having to type in a password every time you boot your computer.
 This is a great feature, as it means that your computer will be encrypted even if you are not there to type in the password.
 I generally do not use it, but it might be useful if you have trouble remembering passwords.

 This feature may not be available on all computers, and requires a TPM 2.0 chip.
 Most recent computers have this chip, but some older ones do not.

+##### Is this secure?

+Using TPM LUKS unlocking prevents anybody from decrypting your drive after it is removed from the mainboard.
+If your computer is booted, your password screen should prevent any attackers from stealing your data, but exploits can still be performed against your OS through USB devices for example.

 #### LUKS Hardware Key Unlocking